-The unduplicated priority group percentage was 34%, students eligible for free/reduced lunch was 34%, 2.3% are English Learners, and approximately less than 1% live in foster care.
+The unduplicated priority group percentage is 40%, 38% are eligible for free/reduced lunch, 3% are English Learners, and approximately 1% live in foster care.

 The effectiveness of this action was measured through various metrics listed in Action 1, including graduation rate, the percentage of students who have access to the standards-aligned instruction materials/resources, and chronic absentee rate.
 The cohort high school graduation rate continues to improve over the previous four years.